 Testing Yoast.com in Lighthouse

 It’s time to put Lighthouse through its paces.
-Let’s see what happens when I shine the spotlight of the lighthouse on yoast.com.
-Some of the audits are most useful for Progressive Web Apps.
-Now, Yoast.com isn’t available as web app yet, so we’re only focussing on the Performance tab here.
+Let’s see what happens when I shine the spotlight of the lighthouse on yoast.com — as seen by a mobile browser.
+Today, we’re only focussing on the Performance tab.
 This tab shows how your site or app performs currently and shows you ways to improve it.

 In the screenshot below, you can see the results for yoast.com.
-The initial loading of the site is visualized by a bar showing when the content first appears onscreen.
-It shows how many milliseconds it takes for the content to become visible.
+The initial loading of the mobile site is visualized by a number of screenshots showing when the content first appears onscreen.
+The metrics show how long it takes for the content to become visible.
 The faster, the better.

-Below that graphic, you’ll find the most important information, with a green, orange or red bar to show how well the performance is.
-When you want to optimize the performance of your mobile site, you need to watch the figures for first meaningful paint, first interactive and consistently interactive, as mentioned earlier.
-Also, try to lower the perceptual speed index and the estimated latency.
+In the metrics section, you’ll find the most important information, with a green, orange or red dot to show how good the performance is.
+When you want to optimize the performance of your mobile site, you need to watch the figures for first contentful paint, largest contentful paint and time to interactive, as mentioned earlier.
+Also, try to improve the speed index and make sure that nothing jumps around on screen.

 Implementing site speed fixes

 Google Lighthouse isn’t the one site speed tool to rule them all, but it is a very valuable addition to your toolkit.
 The SEO checks are basic, but welcome nonetheless.
-We know PageSpeed Insights is a fairly static tool that gives you a high-level overview of the performance of your site.
-Lighthouse, however, is more fine-grained and gives you immediate feedback based on real-world usage.
-You should definitely use it along with your other page speed test tools, like WebPageTest and GTmetrix.
+Lighthouse is more fine-grained and gives you immediate feedback based on real-world usage.
+You should definitely use it along with your other page speed test tools, like PageSpeed Insights, WebPageTest and GTmetrix.

 Are you using Google Lighthouse?
 How do you find it?
 Please share your experiences and tips in the comments.
-Would love to hear from you!
+I would love to hear from you!